-Another case where the carabiner concept has been reimagined for everyday use the Heroclip Rotating Carabiner Hook Clip steps up when you need it around the house, around the office, around the shop or at the campsite (though don’t try climbing with it).
+Another case where the carabiner concept has been reimagined for everyday use the Heroclip Rotating Carabiner Hook Clip steps up when you need it around the house, around the office, around the shop, or at the campsite (though don’t try climbing with it).
 The Heroclip carabiner clip features a rubber “beak” that grabs hold of whatever surface you place it on to provide a rock solid hold.
 It will carry up to 60 pounds of whatever you need to suspend, which is good.
-But not climbing good.
+But not climbing well.
 So just keep that in mind.
 It’s extremely versatile and allows for 360 degree rotation of whatever you’re suspending and is available in 10 different colors so there’s always one to match the job at hand.

 Rubber beak provides solid hold

 Machine cut aluminum

 Folds away for easy storage

 - Weight2.08 ounces

 While the ASP Polymer is not a climbing carabiner it does offer enough carrying capacity to be useful to climbers when it comes to moving gear along climbing rope lines, keeping food up and out of the reach of wildlife, and other functions.
 At the same time though you need to be careful not to let one of these find its way to the gear cluster on your belt.
 That said the 275 pound capacity will certainly come in handy to create a laundry line to dry your wet clothes or for ferrying supplies across a raging stream.
 Contractors and DIYers are also bound to find myriad ways to employ them and the fact that they come in a half dozen different colors means they make great organizational aids.

 Carrying capacity up to 275 pounds.